 Croydon real estate is some of the most expensive in Pennsylvania, although Croydon house values don't compare to the most expensive real estate in the U.S.

-The rate of college-level education in Croydon is quite a bit lower than the national average among all cities of 21.84%: just 11.32% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Croydon with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.96% of people over 25 have a bachelor's degree or advanced degree.

 Croydon is a somewhat ethnically-diverse town.
 The people who call Croydon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Croydon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Croydon include Irish, Italian, English, and Polish.
+Important ancestries of people in Croydon include Irish, Italian, Polish, and English.

 The most common language spoken in Croydon is English.
 Other important languages spoken here include Spanish and Gujarathi.